Timeneye Blog

 Users love TeamGantt's drag-and-drop feature for easy timeline creation and task management, along with project views, project history tracking, time tracking, subtasks, dependencies, and the Planned vs actual timeline comparison.

-Pros: easy drag & drop features for simple project timelines
+Pros: easy drag & drop features for visualizing and managing project timelines

 Best for: digital and marketing agencies, but also industries like construction and manufacturing